tanamim/MIN16/README.md

 ## CPU

 ### Code with VHDL
 CPU, ALU is written by VHDL to represent [Datapath](./doc/MIN16_Datapath_ALL.pdf).
-In addition, you should take into account of the following three points:
+In addition, you should determine of the following three points:

 1. Sequencing Logic
     - Control lines are determined by the sequencer ([seq.vhd](./cpu/min16/seq.vhd))